 - 1. To get an exposure to the working situation in the industry. - 2.
 To develop skills of entrepreneurship management. - 3.
-To develop aptitude through experiential learning:

-b) Report to be produced.
+To develop aptitude through experiential learning: - a) One month internship in a reputed export house/boutique/a firm of student's choice. - b) Report to be produced.